sukykaur/AzureGDPR/PaaSWebAppOverview.md

 ### Manage
 The goal of the second step is to govern how personal data is used and accessed within the organization.

 Azure enables users to export their data at any time, without seeking approval from Microsoft.
-Azure Active Directory (AAD) enables ad to export data associated with AAD accounts in a .csv file.
+Azure Active Directory (AAD) enables users to export data associated with AAD accounts in a .csv file.
 Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.
 The [Extended Properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
 [Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.

 #### Identity Management
 The following technologies provide capabilities to manage access to personal data in the Azure environment: